 Anybody with a little cartoon symbol next to their name is an official, verified person on Snapchat.
 Actor Jared Leto (jaredleto), for instance, has a cactus next to his name.
 DJ Calvin Harris has a tiger, and so forth.
 Go here to learn more about how verified accounts on Snapchat work.

-From this screen you can also view Snapchat content and original programming via the Discover section at the top.
+From Story screen. you can also view Discover content, which is original programming from publishers.
 Just tap on any of the the publishers, such as Comedy Central, to launch their channel and a stream of content they've chosen to broadcast exclusively via Snapchat.
 You can also swipe from right to left on the Story screen to access more Discover content.

 To view your score, swipe down from the camera screen.
-Your score will appear next to your name under the Snapchat logo.
+Your score will appear under your Snapcode.
 You can view friends' total scores by tapping on their name in your contacts.

 Apart from sending snaps and stories, you can message with a friend.

-To access the chat feature, swipe from left on the camera screen.
+To access the Chat screen, swipe from left to right on the camera screen.
 To message a friend, go to your contact list, then tap on the friend's name, and select the chat icon.
 If you've already started messaging someone, they're name will appear in your recent's list on the chat screen.
 Swipe from left on their name to start chatting again.

 Snapchat partnered with Square to launch Snapcash in 2014.

 It lets you use your debit card to pay for goods or simply send money to friends.
-It orks like this: enter your debit card under settings, then go to any message with a friend, and type a dollar sign along with an amount (like $11.50).
-Once you're done, hit the green money button (it used to be the yellow camera button).
+It works like this: enter your debit card under settings, then go to any chat box with a friend, and type a dollar sign along with an amount (like $11.50).
+Once you're done, hit the green send button.

 Your card details are securely stored by Square, a mobile payments company co-founded in 2009 by Jack Dorsey.
-So you don't need to worry about a Snappening-type hacking scandal that will result in you losing money.
-Snapcash via Square is available to all snapchatters in the US with a debit card.
+So you don't need to worry about a hacking scandal that will result in you losing money.
+Snapcash via Square is available to all snapchatters in the US.
 They just have to be 18 years or older.

-When you’re using the camera screen to take a selfie, you can press and hold on your face to activate a new feature called Lenses.
+When you’re using the Camera screen, press and hold on your face to activate a feature called Lenses.
 It includes facial recognition software that’s able to distort your expression and apply various effects to your face.
 Once you active it, a spiderweb-thing covers your face.

-You'll then see seven options appear next to the shutter icon.
-Select one and follow the on-screen instructions.
+You'll then see lens options appear next to the shutter icon.
+Select one and follow the instructions.
 Also, you can swipe to the left to change the lens.
-You can even buy lenses.
-Go here to learn more about that.